Rushey Mead: Business and commerce

-"GE Thorn" or simply "Thorn Lighting" after Sir Jules Thorn who ran the business in the 1970s.

-For many years at Christmas Time there had been a Public Christmas Lights Display on the site of the Lamp Factory attracting people from Leicester, the Midlands and Beyond.
+"GE Thorn" or simply "Thorn Lighting," after Sir Jules Thorn, who ran the business in the 1970s.
+For many years, at Christmas time, there had been a public Christmas lights display on the factory site, attracting people from Leicester, the Midlands, and beyond.

-The Site of the Former Thorn Lighting Factory is now occupied by a Sainsbury’s Supermarket.
-There is now a large metallic tree built opposite the former site on the corner of Melton Road and Troon Way called The World Tree, there being a map of the world on the base of the tree.
+The site of the former Thorn Lighting Factory is now occupied by a Sainsbury’s Supermarket.
+There is a large metallic tree, called The World Tree, built opposite the former site on the corner of Melton Road and Troon Way, with a map of the world on its base.
 This was built in honour of the former factory.

-Earlier History

-In 1928 BTH was amalgamated with its rival, the Metropolitan-Vickers company to form Associated Electrical Industries (AEI).
-The two companies' brand identities were maintained until the 1960's when, soon after 1967 the holding company AEI was taken over by one of the UK's biggest companies, the General Electric Company (GEC).

 Demographics

-Rushey Mead has a large Asian population.